 Clean lenses and sensors

-My first real macro shoot was also the first time I found I had to clean a camera sensor myself as a slight dark blur was showing up on some of my footage.
+My first real macro shoot was also the first time I found I had to clean a camera sensor myself, as a slight dark blur was showing up on some of my footage.
 In-camera sensor cleaning, lens cleaning and blowing the sensor with my Giottos rocket blower would not clear the small dark blur from my filmed videos.
-After researching a few ‘how-to videos,’ I used one PEC-PAD cleaning tissue, taken from a sealed bag, and gently wiped it across the sensor using one finger.
+After researching a few ‘how-to videos,’ I used one PEC-PAD cleaning tissue taken from a sealed bag and gently wiped it across the sensor using one finger.
 The impression I gained from my first macro filming was that the lens, camera sensors, and any filmed objects need to be especially spotless.

 Filming with movement

 Adding movement to either your subject, the camera, or the lighting adds visual interest to macro videography.
 However, I found that any movement needs to be incredibly smooth to achieve the best results.
-For my first attempt to add movement to my freesias filming, I purchased a cheap product turntable from Amazon.
-However, once I started to use it, I realised that this cheap turntable was utilising a stepper motor and so turned in very fine steps instead of continuous smooth movement.
+For my first attempt to add movement to my freesia filming, I purchased a cheap product turntable from Amazon.
+However, once I started to use it, I realised that this cheap turntable was utilising a stepper motor, so I turned in very fine steps instead of using continuous smooth movement.
 As this was not suitable for macro filming, I invested in a Syrup Genie min II and Syrup turntable.
 I found that the Genie is perfect for macro videography.
 It is very adjustable using an app on my iPhone, and the Syrup motorised turntable can then be set for very slow and fine rotational movements.
 I have also experimented using a camera slider combined with a Syrup Genie II linear motor to create perfectly smooth slides.
 For my next macro filming session, I will explore using a combination of both devices.

 Camera frame rates